5 Questions About What Can Affect Your Car Insurance Rate

 4. What discounts can I get to save on my car insurance?

-5. If my friend borrows my car and is in an accident, does his/her insurance pay for the damage?
+5. If my friend borrows my car and is in an accident, does their insurance pay for the damage?

-No, it does not.
-Your car insurance policy covers your vehicle, not the driver.
-Before you let someone else drive your car, make sure you trust that person’s driving ability.
-If he or she is in an accident, your insurance premiums will be affected.
+No. Your car insurance policy covers the vehicle, not the driver.
+If you lend your vehicle to someone else and they are involved in an accident, your insurance policy and premiums may be affected.